- 1.What is menu pricing?

 The reason why marketers call this “charm pricing” is because it greatly increases conversion.
 However, beware: charm pricing is extremely effective when the left digit of your base number changes.

 So, for example, a one-cent difference between $1.99 and $1.98 won’t actually be notable to the customer.
-However, a one-cent drop between $2 and $1.99 actually turns into a pretty significant difference.
+However, a one-cent drop between $2 and $1.99 turns into a pretty significant difference.

 So depending on how you choose to use it, you can become penny wise or penny foolish.